MManiSSingh/mouse/README.md

-# mouse
+# A Mouse's Journey

-An interactive visualization project for UCSD
+An interactive visualization project for UCSD.